dalijolijo/electrum-server/HOWTO.md

 **Hardware.** The lightest setup is a pruning server with disk space requirements of about 50 GB for the Electrum database (January 2017).
-However note that you also need to run bitcored and keep a copy of the full blockchain, which is roughly 125 GB (January 2017).
+However note that you also need to run megacoind and keep a copy of the full blockchain, which is roughly 125 GB (January 2017).
 Ideally you have a machine with 16 GB of RAM and an equal amount of swap.
-If you have ~2 GB of RAM make sure you limit bitcored to 8 concurrent connections by disabling incoming connections. electrum-server may bail-out on you from time to time with less than 4 GB of RAM, so you might have to monitor the process and restart it.
+If you have ~2 GB of RAM make sure you limit megacoind to 8 concurrent connections by disabling incoming connections. electrum-server may bail-out on you from time to time with less than 4 GB of RAM, so you might have to monitor the process and restart it.
 You can tweak cache sizes in the config to an extend but most RAM will be used to process blocks and catch-up on initial start.

-CPU speed is less important than fast I/O speed. electrum-server makes use of one core only leaving spare cycles for bitcored.
+CPU speed is less important than fast I/O speed. electrum-server makes use of one core only leaving spare cycles for megacoind.
 Fast single core CPU power helps for the initial block chain import.
 Any multi-core x86 CPU with CPU Mark / PassMark > 1500 will work (see https://www.cpubenchmark.net/).
 An ideal setup in February 2016 has 16 GB+ RAM and SSD for good i/o speed.